Selecting your vehicle

 Your public charging results

-Your charging time and cost for your vehicle are calculated using the data selected.
+Your charging cost for your vehicle are calculated using the data selected.
 As most people arrive at a public charging with some charge remaining in their battery and may not charge to 100%, you can vary the start and end % battery charge figures.

 Rapid charger default end % charge has been set to 80% as many vehicle manufacturers recommend this as the limit for rapid charging.
 For most rapid chargers, charge speed tails off significantly between 80% and 100% battery charge, so if 100% is selected, this calculator will underestimate the charge time.